dupe-codes/dupe-codes/README.md

 I graduated from Stanford with a B.S. in Computer Science in 2016 and worked as a software engineer at the financial technology startup Addepar until late 2020.
 I’m taking time off now to selfishly indulge my art practice.

-My current technical obsession are VR and game development.
+My current technical obsessions are VR and game development.
 Both interest me as mediums for storytelling and artistic expression.

 When I'm not coding, I read a bunch of books 📚 and play a ton of chess ♛.
 I also like to draw ✎, evidence available [@okawbae](https://www.instagram.com/okawbae/).